vovandreevik/Date-Calculator/README.md

 ## Localization

 The application supports two languages: English and Russian.
 You can select the desired language from the drop-down menu.

-## Important note

-For the application to work correctly, make sure that the entered dates correspond to valid calendar values.